Nalipp/Stat-su/README.md

   /-- current

+  refactor
-  refactor summary components into cpt and cnt
+  - xsummary components into cpt and cnt
+  - move total time calculation to parrent TimeSlipCnt
+  - update the total time calcusation state whenever time is submited and send the state to child summaryCnt

   /-- current